cannam/repoint/README.md

-All libraries will be checked out into subdirectories of a single external-library directory in the project root; the location of this directory (typically `ext`) should be configured as the first thing in `vext-project.json`.
+All libraries will be checked out into subdirectories of a single external-library directory in the project root; the location of this directory (typically `ext`) should be configured as the first thing in `repoint-project.json`.
 The directory in question should normally be excluded from your project's own version control, i.e. added to your `.hgignore`, `.gitignore` etc file.
-The usual expectation is that this directory contains only third-party code, and that one could safely delete the entire directory and run Vext again to recreate it.
+The usual expectation is that this directory contains only third-party code, and that one could safely delete the entire directory and run Repoint again to recreate it.

 Libraries are listed in the `libraries` object in the config file.
 Each library has a key, which is the local name (a single